MichaelB788/note-vault/College/Fall2024/Discrete-Math-CISC2210/Sets-Sequences-&-Functions.md

 ![Composition Function](assets/composition.png)

-### Assosciative Property of Functions
+### Note: Assosciative Property of Functions

-Functions are assosciative:
+Functions are assosciative.
+This means that no matter which way you choose to compute a composite function, you will always end with the same result.

 $$
 h \circ (g \circ f) = (h \circ g) \circ f
 $$

-This is because no matter what order you compute the function expressions, you'll always end up with the same result.

 # Sequences

-Sequences are algebraic concepts such that a transformation, or $f$, is invoked on an $n$ amount of elements.
+Sequences are algebraic concepts such that a transformation, $f$, is invoked on
+$n$ amount of elements.

-For example, n! is a sequence of $n * n-1 * n-2 ...
+For example, $n!$ is a sequence of $\mathbb{N}$ such that $n! = n * n-1 * n-2 ...
 3 * 2 * 1$

 ## Sum $\sum$